Regular Dental Checkup

 Regular dental checkups are an essential part of maintaining a healthy smile.
 It’s a critical part of your oral health and something we recommend to all of our patrons.
 Dental checkups should be completed every six months to maintain proper, optimal health.

 Regular Dental Checkups

 The American Dental Association, and most dentists, recommend teeth cleanings and dental exams be performed every six months.
 The maintenance and cleaning provided at each visit is the best way to ensure you maintain healthy teeth and gums.
-For individuals with a history of periodontitis (gum disease), those maintenance visits may need to be as frequently as every 3-4 months.
+For individuals with a history of periodontitis (gum disease), those maintenance visits may need to be as frequent as every 3-4 months.

 Why are dental checkups important?